swcarpentry/website/_posts/2016/01/2016-01-14-election-jason-williams.md

 **I pledge that astral combat as a tool for decision making will be replaced with fully corporeal dance-offs.**

 Finally, I just want to remind those who voted for me last year just how fun it was.
-As I ask for your vote, feel free to tweet a selfie (@JasonWilliamsNY) so that everyone can be a part of the joy of ceding decision making authority over to a benevolent mother-father figure – it just may be the most liberating experience of the year.
+As I ask for your vote, feel free to tweet a selfie (@JasonWilliamsNY) as you select my name so that everyone can be a part of the joy of ceding decision making authority over to a benevolent mother-father figure – it just may be the most liberating experience of the year.